City College of San Francisco

 California Naturalist Certification Course is a program developed by the University of California Division of Agriculture & Natural Resources to foster eco-literacy, focusing on both the urban and wild ecology of the San Francisco Bay Area.
 The course combines a rigorous science curriculum with guest lecturers, field trips and project-based learning to immerse you in the natural world of the San Francisco Bay Area.
 From surveying marine biodiversity at Pillar Point to understanding San Francisco’s rich geologic history to visiting vital San Francisco eco-spaces, we hope to educate and inspire others to understand and appreciate the rich wildlife heritage that San Francisco and the Bay Area hold.

-More information: Visit the course site here.
+More information: Visit their website.

 - Matt Schweitzer, M.S.
 I have been a nature nut for my entire life!
 I attended Texas A&M University - Corpus Christi where their curriculum was centered around marine and estuarine ecology and field studies.
 I have also been an educator with a bird of prey conservancy in Texas, and learned many techniques for rehabilitating sick, injured, and orphaned birds of prey.
 I have been teaching at the community college level for 10 years.
 Since moving to the Bay Area in 2012, I have expanded my interests to include Entomology, the study of local ecosystems and wildlife, and California endemic species.
 I look forward to sharing what I have learned in all of these areas, and further explore our amazing Bay Area wildlife heritage with you!